hvesalai/emacs-scala-mode/README.md

 (require 'scala-mode)
 ```

 3. That's it.
-Next you can start emacs and take look at the
+Next you can start emacs and take a look at the
-customization menu for scala-mode.
+customization menu for scala-mode (use **M-x** *customize-mode* when
+in scala-mode or use **M-x** *customize-variable* to customize one
+variable).

-Free emacs tip: if you are using emacs from a text terminal and you
+Free emacs tip: if you are using emacs from a text terminal with dark
-are having trouble with colors, try setting the customization variable
+background and you are having trouble with colors, try setting the
-'frame-background-mode' to 'dark' (use M-x customize-variable).
+customization variable *frame-background-mode* to *dark* (use **M-x**
+*customize-variable*).

 ## Indenting modes

-Where four developers meet, there are four opinions on how code should
+*Where four developers meet, there are four opinions on how code should
 be indented.
 Luckily scala-mode already supports 2^4 different
-ways of indenting.
+ways of indenting.*

-You can configure the scala-mode indentation from the mode
-customization menu (use M-x customize-mode when in scala-mode).

 ### Run-on lines (scala-indent:default-run-on-strategy)

 The indenting engine has three modes for handling run-on lines.
 The
-'reluctant' (default) mode is geared toward a general style of coding
+*reluctant* (default) mode is geared toward a general style of coding
-and the 'eager' for strictly functional style.
+and the *eager* for strictly functional style.
 A third mode called
-'operators' is between the two.
+*operators* is between the two.

 The difference between the modes is how they treat run-on lines.
 For
-example, the 'eager' mode will indent 'map' in the following code
+example, the *eager* mode will indent *map* in the following code

 ```
 val x = List(1, 2, 3)
   map(x => x + 1)
 ```

-The 'operators' and 'eager' modes will indent the second row in the
+The *operators* and *eager* modes will indent the second row in the
 following code:

 ```